Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 These GFCE events are thick with insights and opportunities that lift your head out of your personal context and prompt you to consider the big problems we face.
 I’ve tried to cover the main pieces here, but there are so many more that I’m still subconsciously noodling on.

 The emerging tech panel on AI towards the end of the day was another of those eureka moments.
 The policy expert from France’s advanced technologies department had a good response to my question about how we devise policy for near future AIs that will have the agency and resources to ignore them, not out of spite, but because even considering them isn’t in their programming.
 She referenced the US Section 230 law that let social media run rampant and pointed out that if we recognized this cautionary tale we’d be able to better direct AI use now.
 A sharp response, but I think the AI horses are out of the barn and will shortly have the capabilities to do real damage to our digital infrastructure.
-I remain curious as to when AI policy to try and restrict development turns into defensive policies designed to mitigate the damage that self-directed AIs will do to our piecemeal digital infrastructure.
+I remain curious as to when AI policy to try and restrict development turns into defensive policies designed to mitigate the damage that self-directed AIs will do to our piecemeal global network.

 I ended the event having lunch with Abdul, my swimming buddy from Accra, and Juan, my co-conspirator.
 What do you talk about at a Nigerian/Canadian/Mexican table?
 Abdul told me he is in ‘legacy mode’, which is a great way of framing your closing professional years.
 I enjoyed our talks in the pool at Accra City Hotel because Abdul always seems to see beyond the horizon.
 Taking a minute to soak up that wisdom is never wasted time.
 He was going to see his friend’s grave and visit his cousin after the event.
 These seemingly technical meetings can be profoundly human, if you let them be.

-DC looking like a post card on the ascent out of Reagan Airport.
+DC looking like a postcard on the ascent out of Reagan Airport.

 Just over 500kms as the crow flies from DC, I was back in The Six before I knew it!

-from Blogger https://ift.tt/nCpglAM
+from Blogger https://ift.tt/gCkRlGf

 via IFTTT

-The Serious Play Conference and a Canadian Solution to Cyber-Education in Canada
+The Serious Play Conference and a Canadian Solution to Cyber-Education

 The Serious Play Conference took place in August at University of Toronto’s Mississauga (Erindale) campus.
 Even though I’d fallen off the end of my secondments, gamification has also been a central tenant of my teaching practice and I’ve been actively researching cyber-education using immersive simulations for the past four years, so I took this opportunity to present what I’d found.